Partners for Resilience II

 A 2014 paper covered PfR’s experience of integrating climate and ecosystems into the assessment of community risk.

 Working also with Netherlands embassies in the programme countries, PfR II will mainstream inclusivity and gender to ensure the capacities and vulnerabilities of women and other marginalized groups are taken into account and they are empowered as agents of change.

-The alliance members have been working with local implementing partners in Ethiopia, Guatemala, India, Indonesia, Kenya, Mali, Nicaragua, Philippines and Uganda – covering more than 500 communities and engaging with well over 200 government institutions; PfR II will focus on the same countries (minus Nicaragua) adding Haiti and South Sudan.
+The alliance members have been working with local implementing partners in Ethiopia, Guatemala, India, Indonesia, Kenya, Mali, Nicaragua, Philippines and Uganda – covering more than 500 communities and engaging with well over 200 government institutions; PfR II will focus on the same countries, minus Nicaragua and adding Haiti and South Sudan.